 Qualified students may join the Phi Alpha Honor Society in the final semester prior to graduation.
 A \$30 lifetime membership fee must be paid to the Phi Alpha Honor Society.
-New members will receive a certificate and pin, and have the opportunity of purchasing a Hooding Ceremony held a few days prior to graduation.
+New members will receive a certificate and pin, and have the opportunity of purchasing a medal to be worn at the MSW Hooding and Awards Ceremony and APU Graduation.